ycycwx/safe-invoke/README.md

 ## How to use

-Suppose we have an object like this
+Suppose we have an object like this.

 ``` js
 let age = {